NodeDash/Docs/docs/intro.md

 ## Use Cases

-Helium Device Manager supports a wide range of IoT use cases:
+NodeDash supports a wide range of IoT use cases:

 - **Environmental Monitoring**: Track temperature, humidity, air quality data
 - **Asset Tracking**: Monitor location and status of valuable assets